What grease should I use for my car - top tips & advice

 Grease is a complex mix of base oil, chemical additives and thickeners.
-Therefore, one type of grease is not suitable for every application.
+Therefore, one type of car grease is not suitable for every application.
 The question 'What grease is suitable for my car' is, therefore, not an easy question to answer.
+Here are the types of grease and their uses.

 Mythbusting: what is multipurpose grease?